The 5 Things Men 40+ Want in Life (and How to Get Them)

 • Turning the phone and laptop off when home and not taking after hours calls

-• Picking his son up after school every day and riding their bikes home
+• Picking his son up after school every day and riding their push-bikes home

 • Walking his daughter to the bus stop every morning